 <?xml version="1.0"?> <package> <metadata> <id>$id$</id> <version>$version$</version> <title>$title$</title> <authors>$author$</authors> <owners>$author$</owners> <licenseUrl>http://LICENSE_URL_HERE_OR_DELETE_THIS_LINE</licenseUrl> <projectUrl>http://PROJECT_URL_HERE_OR_DELETE_THIS_LINE</projectUrl> <iconUrl>http://ICON_URL_HERE_OR_DELETE_THIS_LINE</iconUrl> <requireLicenseAcceptance>false</requireLicenseAcceptance> <description>$description$</description> <releaseNotes>Summary of changes made in this release of the package.</releaseNotes> <copyright>Copyright 2016</copyright> <tags>Tag1 Tag2</tags> </metadata> </package>

 Select a package ID that is unique across nuget.org.
 We recommend using the naming conventions described in Creating a package.
-You must also update the author and description tags or you will get an error in the next step.
+Be sure to update the author and description tags or you will get an error in the next step.
 Here's an updated

 .nuspecfile as an example: